AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ![The Create measurement report screen highlighting both the Campaign summary and Attribution report types selected.](/help/assets/collaborate/measure/attribution-report-type.png)

-When you select **[!UICONTROL Attribution]** as the report type, a **[!UICONTROL Attribution]** configuration section appears with additional required settings:
+When you select **[!UICONTROL Attribution]** as the report type, an **[!UICONTROL Attribution]** configuration section appears with additional required settings:

 * **Lookback window in days**: Defines how far back the report considers campaign impressions before each conversion.
 Only impressions within this period are eligible for attribution credit.
-* **Conversion events**: Specifies which conversion actions you want to measure,for example, purchases or sign-ups.
-These events must be set up in advance when [sourcing your measurement data](../setup/onboard-measurement-data.md#add-conversion-event).
+* **Conversion events**: Specifies which conversion actions you want to measure, for example, purchases or sign-ups.
+These events must be set up in advance when you [source your measurement data](../setup/onboard-measurement-data.md#add-conversion-event) into Collaboration.

 First, enter a value for the **[!UICONTROL Lookback window in days]** field, or adjust it with the increment/decrement options.